 Trish has extensive experience using ArcGIS to create geologic maps and graphics.
 She graduated with a degree in Geology from the University of Alaska Fairbanks and a Master's degree in GIS from Penn State.

-Mike Hendricks joined DGGS as a geospatial analyst in August 2014.
+Mike Hendricks joined DGGS as a geospatial data manager and analyst in 2014.
 He is responsible for geospatial data management and distribution at DGGS.
-He also develops geospatial databases, tools, models and maps to support the Division's geologic mission.
-Previous to joining DGGS, Mike served on the faculty of the United States Military Academy's Geospatial Information Science Program at West Point.
-While in that position, he taught GIS and conducted applied research in spatio-temporal analysis and land navigation education using location-based technology.
-He developed and managed the "Geospatially Enabled Land Navigation Training Support System," which incorporated GPS tracking, mobile computing, 2D and 3D geovisualizations, and simulations.
+He also develops geospatial databases, GIS web services, tools, models and maps to support the Division's geologic mission.
+Previous to his position with the DGGS, Mike served on the faculty of the United States Military Academy's Geospatial Information Science Program, at West Point New York, where he taught GIS, designed cartographic products, and conducted applied research in land navigation education using location-based technology.

 Andrew has developed his geographic career based on the principle of quality data, beginning in 2014 as a quality control specialist in support of the Alaska Statewide Digital Mapping Initiative.
 Andrew joined DGGS in 2018 and has continued his geographic efforts as a resource for all things elevation.
 When he isn't flying lidar and photogrammetric surveys throughout the state, he can be found in his office, where he maintains Alaska's elevation data inventory.